yanekyuk/ders/HUM102/Finals.md

 bourgeoisie, proleteriat, alienation, labour, capital, production, industry, unions, class consciousness, revolution, globalization
 ```

+**Political, Philosophical, Economical, and Social**: Marx and Engels' work utilizes all of them contrary to the thinkers before them. `Rousseau + Smith + Hegel - Kant = Marx`

+**Class Struggle**: Proletariat is oppressed by the bourgeoisie.
+Even if the technology advanced, it will be the Bourgeoisie who would profit from it.

+**Materialism**: "The philosophy of Marxism is materialism.
+Throughout the modern history of Europe, and especially at the end of the eighteenth century in France, where a resolute struggle was conducted against every kind of medieval rubbish, against serfdom in institutions and ideas, materialism has proved to be the only philosophy that is consistent, true to all the teachings of natural science and hostile to superstition, cant and so forth."
+Lenin

-**Progress, Revolution**: In the continuum of progress, there is always going to be a point of revolution because of the requirement of exponential growth .
+**Progress, Revolution**: In the continuum of progress, there is always going to be a point of revolution because of the requirement of exponential growth.
 Progress is inevitable.
-For Marx, time line of progress consists of four stages that "each time ended either in a revolutionary reconstitution of society at large, or in th common ruin of the contending classes":
+For Marx, time line of progress consists of four stages that "each time ended either in a revolutionary reconstitution of society at large, or in th common ruin of the contending classes:"

 1. Tribal Communes: starting with settlements.
 These starting times are not explained thoroughly by Marx but through the passage from these times to the feudal time the roman society is explained to show the existence of social classes all through the history of humankind.
 2. Feudal Societies: starting with agricultural revolution.
-Burghers as the not so influential bourgeoisie of the time
+Burghers as the not so influential bourgeoisie of the time.
 3. Bourgeoisie: starting with industrial revolution, colonization and free-trade.
 Bourgeoisie as a revolutionary class.
 4. Proletariat: going to start with proletariat revolution.
 First, they need to gain class consciousness by forming unions and using mass communication that is now available.

+> In one word, it creates a world after its own image.
+The bourgeoisie has subjected the country to the rule of the towns.
+It has created enormous cities, has greatly increased the urban population as compared with the rural, and has thus rescued a considerable part of the population from the idiocy of rural life, Just as it has made the country dependent on the towns, so it has made barbarian and semi-barbarian countries dependent on the civilized ones, nations of peasants on nations of bourgeois, the East on the West

 **Alienation**: Bourgeoisie owns the capital (means of production), which with the labour can turn into value and then profit.
 But the labour is the proletariat and it's not the one who gets to profit.
 The proletariat is alienated from the value of his labour.
+Loss of individuality through extensive use of machinery.
+The labourers are an appendage to the machine.

+> The advance of industry, whose involuntary promoter is the bourgeoisie, replaces the isolation of the labourers, due to competition, by their revolutionary combination, due to association.
+The development of Modern Industry, therefore, cuts from under its feet the very foundation on which the bourgeoisie produces and appropriates products.
+What the bourgeoisie, therefore, produces, above all, is its own grave-diggers.
+Its fall and the victory of the proletariat are equally inevitable.

 **Globalization**: "The need of a constantly expanding market for its products chases the bourgeoisie over the whole surface of the globe.
 It must enable nestle everywhere, settle everywhere, establish connections everywhere."

 #### "The Origin of Species", Darwin, 1859